Ralf Schumacher: 2005

 For 2005, Schumacher was partnered by Jarno Trulli at Toyota and was hopeful about his prospects for the upcoming season.
-Schumacher finished 12th in the opening round in Australia, and secured his first points of the season in Malaysia.
-He managed to secure a consecutive points finish in Bahrain, and later finished outside the points in San Marino, due to taking a 25-second penalty after finishing eighth due to causing an incident in his pitstops.
+Schumacher secured his first two points scores of the season in Malaysia and Bahrain, and later finished outside the points in San Marino due to taking a 25-second penalty after finishing eighth due to causing an incident in his pitstops.
 Schumacher followed this up with consecutive points finishes in the next two races.
 He retired due to a spin during the European Grand Prix.

 During the second practice session of the United States Grand Prix, Schumacher lost control of his car entering the final corner of the circuit, which resulted from a tyre failure.
 He was forced to miss the event and was replaced by Toyota test driver Ricardo Zonta.
-Schumacher returned for the French Grand Prix and took a seventh-place finish, which he followed up with three more consecutive points scoring positions which included a podium finish in Hungary, and later finished outside the points in Turkey.
+Schumacher returned for the French Grand Prix and began a run of four consecutive points scoring positions which included a podium finish in Hungary, and later finished outside the points in Turkey.
 This marked a turning point as Schumacher scored in all of the remaining races and took a podium position in the season finale in China.
 He finished the season sixth place in the Drivers' Championship, and helped Toyota clinch fourth in the Constructors' Championship.

 2006

 Schumacher continued at Toyota and was again partnered by Trulli for 2006.
-He was ambitious for the upcoming season: saying, "We're looking to win some races.
-That's what our target should be and let's hope it's a realistic one".
-He started the season with a non-points finish in Bahrain as both Toyota cars were off the pace, but managed to score his and Toyota's first points of the season with eighth place in Malaysia.
+He was ambitious for the upcoming season, saying: "We're looking to win some races.
+That's what our target should be and let's hope it's a realistic one."
+He started the season with a non-points finish in Bahrain as both Toyota cars were off the pace.
+Schumacher managed to score his and Toyota's first points of the season with eighth place in Malaysia.
 He managed to secure his and Toyota's only podium finish of the season in Australia.

-Schumacher took ninth place in San Marino, but suffered consecutive retirements in the next three races.
-However, he was able to finish the next five consecutive races, which included points scoring positions in France, Hungary and Turkey.
-He was unable to finish the races in China and Brazil, due to problems with his car's oil pressure and suspension respectively.
+Schumacher took ninth place in San Marino but suffered consecutive retirements in the next three races.
+He was able to finish the next five consecutive races, which included points scoring positions in France, Hungary, and Turkey.
+He was unable to finish the races in China and Brazil due to problems with his car's oil pressure and suspension, respectively.
 On 29 September, Schumacher was elected as the chairman of the Grand Prix Drivers Association (GPDA), the trade union of Formula One drivers.
 He finished the season tenth in the Drivers' Championship, and scored 20 points.